feathersjs/docs/getting-started/formatting-and-hooks.md

 # Using Hooks and Manipulating Data

-In the [previous section](user-management.md) we set up authentication, a signup and login page, and we restricted the message service to only authenticated users.
+In the [previous section](user-management.md) we set up authentication, a signup and login page, and restricted the message service to only authenticated users.
 Now we can add additional information, like the user who sent it and the creation time to a new message.

 ## Adding information with hooks